Shynaku/scanlating-gimp/README.md

 ### Download Text from Danbooru
 Downloads the notes from a Danbooru page and positions them on the current image.
 It will likely work with other \*boorus (tested on Gelbooru once), but the code will be maintained for Danbooru.

+### Download Pool from Danbooru
+Downloads all of the images from a pool, saves them in a specified folder, and applies the text (using the same method as `Download Text from Danbooru`).
+Files will be saved with the number they appear by in the pool.
+Unlike `Download Text from Danbooru`, this will only work with Danbooru pools.
+XCF files with the text will be saved and loaded after the tool completes.
+Currently, it will download any file extension, but only JPEG, PNG, and GIF files will be loaded with notes attached.

 ### Add Text Halo to Halo Layer
 Adds a halo to the currently-selected layer using the current background color.
 It will search for a layer named "halo" (case sensitive), and it will create one in the third position from the bottom if one does not exist.